 If you made and enjoyed this recipe, I would be incredibly grateful if you could leave a comment below.
 This will help others know that this recipe is delicious.
 Thank you!

-Best Gluten Free Fried Chicken Recipe
+Crispy Gluten Free Fried Chicken Recipe

 Ingredients

-- 8-10 pieces Bone-in chicken of your choice
+- 8-10 pieces bone-in chicken of your choice

 - 1 cup buttermilk (*see note)